-In this tutorial you will learn how to control your costs while exploring AWS service offerings using the AWS Free Tier then using AWS Budgets to set up a cost budget to monitor any costs associated with your usage.
+In this tutorial, you will learn how to control your costs while exploring AWS service offerings using the AWS Free Tier.
+In addition, you will learn to use AWS Budgets to set up a cost budget to monitor any costs associated with your usage.

 Monitoring your service usage and associated costs while you are exploring and scaling your usage of AWS is often cited as a top concern.
 To make sure you don't exceed the Free Tier usage thresholds and your overall budget, we recommend using AWS Budgets.
-AWS Budgets is cost control tool that allows you to create custom cost budgets that alert you when you exceed your budgeted threshold.
+With the cost control features of AWS Budgets, you can create custom cost budgets that alert you when you exceed your budgeted threshold.
+In this tutorial, you will learn about the AWS Free Tier offering, discover how AWS Budgets monitors your Free Tier usage by default, and how to create a total monthly cost budget that alerts you when you exceed, or are forecasted to exceed, your budget.

 It is a best practice to create a total monthly cost budget for each AWS account you use.
 AWS Budgets has a Free Tier limit of 62 budget days per month, so creating a single budget falls within the AWS Free Tier limit.
 As the name implies, AWS Free Tier-eligible service usage is free.